graciezeller/canvassing_qr/README.md

 # Generate and link QR code

+Originally used so that petition signors could double-check their municipality, becuase street address $\neq$ municipality.

 ## Python code to generate a QR code
 Save code chunk below as `generate_qr.py`